bxlab/cmdb-quantbio/assignments/lab/metagenomics/assignment/index.md

 * All Python code
 * Command line record
 * Krona Pie chart visualizations from Step 1
-* Thoughtful answers to Questions 1-4
+* Thoughtful answers to Questions 1-4 in your README
 * Optional: Any additional visualizations you made in Step 1 (plus code to produce them)
 * Optional: Heatmap from Step 4
-* Optional: Thoughtful answers to Question 5
+* Optional: Thoughtful answers to Question 5 in your README